Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• During the last 3 years, the downside volatility is 26.5%, which is higher, thus worse than the value of 12% from the benchmark.
+• During the last 3 years, the downside volatility is 27.2%, which is greater, thus worse than the value of 12.3% from the benchmark.

 Sharpe: